EnterpriseDB/barman/doc/manual/23-wal_streaming.en.md

 ```

 This option defines the name of the replication slot that will be
-used by Barman and is mandatory.
+used by Barman.
+It is mandatory if you want to use replication slots.

 When you configure the replication slot name, you can create a
 replication slot for Barman with this command: